Wrathsid/n8n_LinkedIn_Automation/README.md

 * Docker ensures **consistent environment** for n8n → avoids dependency issues.
 * Gemini API handles **AI content generation**, so make sure your key is active and has access.
 * Google Drive & Sheets API must be **enabled** in your Google Cloud project, otherwise workflow nodes won’t connect.

----

-If you want, I can now make a **ready-to-publish Markdown README.md** with **Docker commands, API activation steps, and n8n setup screenshots** for a **fully professional GitHub project**.

-Do you want me to do that next?